ofri/Open-Knesset/docs/devel/source/environment/windows.rst

 .. _GitHub for Windows: http://windows.github.com

 Run the GitHub program (you should have an icon on the desktop), and sign in with your username and password.
-This should also extract git, and create an ssh keys and upload the public one to GitHub.
+This should also extract git, and create a ssh key and upload the public part to GitHub.

 Creating and Activating the virtualenv